kriszyp/xstyle/README.md

 # Build

-This functionality is not implemented yet.
+This functionality is partially implemented.

 Xstyle includes built tools that serve several purposes.
 First, they provide CSS aggregation, combining @import'ed stylesheets into parent stylesheets to reduce requests.
 Second,